Home

 Felony Affidavit Complaints

 So-called 'Felony Affidavit Complaints' authored by Glenn Baxter were published on the internet where they were viewed hundreds of times by internet users.
-Baxter's claims were called "defamatory, false, negligent, unprivileged, and actionable."
+Baxter's claims were called "defamatory, false, negligent, unprivileged, and actionable" and Baxter was warned about sending these notices by the FCC General Counsel and Ass't.
+U.S. Attorney, Gail Fisk Malone.

 Baxter often used ARRL's copyrighted work without crediting the ARRL.
 The uncredited works appeared in several K1MAN bulletins and on Baxter's webpage.
-ARRL's attorney, Chris Imlay has written to Baxter regarding these issues .
+ARRL's attorney, Christopher Imlay has written to Baxter regarding these issues.

 A Petition to Deny Baxter's license renewal application was filed with the FCC by Keith Lamonica, an attorney who has testified in front of the FCC and in front of the US Senate as an expert witness.
 Lamonica is also the winner of an ARRL Technical Achievement Award.
-Some of the allegations regarding Baxter's character, as outlined in the petition, are listed below:
+Other, similar petitions are filed every day in the United States and Canada.

 Baxter wrote, "It took me 5 years to get through 4 year Vermont Academy and 6 1/2 years to get through 4 years of engineering school.
 I flunked my first stabs at Novice (theory), Tech (theory), General (code), Extra Theory, and First Class Commercial."
 Baxter says he attended Northwestern University for two years, but he was doing so poorly that he was advised to start over, somewhere else.
 After leaving Northwestern, he attended the University of Rhode Island where he eventually obtained a degree.
 Baxter currently has PE licenses in Illinois and Maine.

-The Maine Board of Professional Engineers referred to Baxter as "a peddler of smoke alarms."
+The Maine Board of Professional Engineers referred to Baxter as "a pedlar of smoke alarms."

 Baxter sued for defamation regarding allegations that he threatened his employers at his radio station job.
 He lost that suit in Maine Superior Court, then he lost his appeal in the Maine Supreme Court.

 Baxter lost his 10 million dollar suit against the FCC, and he lost the AM power limit case he brought against the FCC.
+Baxter lost again to the FCC when the Federal District Court found that Baxter owed $10,000 for violation of FCC rules, including willful or malicious interference to others.
 Listing all of Baxter's failed law suits would take several pages.

 Baxter's Suit Against the FCC.